A Virgin Birth – Or Not?

 “To The Sources”

 One of the mottos of the Reformation was “to the sources” and the source here – Isaiah 7:14 – is set among a complicated whirligig of international politics, scheming alliances, deals and counter-deals and egotistical maneuvers worthy of our current brutal world politics.
 The setting of Isaiah 7 is a time of conflict between the nation of Judah's King Ahaz down in Jerusalem and a rapidly-forming Israelite-Syrian Alliance to the north (7:1-7).
 The northern nation of Israel and the king of Syria are trying to stop the incursion of the dreaded Assyrians into the Middle East.
-Ahaz did not join the alliance because he had already considering a private deal with Assyria that he thought would secure him the peace (2 Kings 16:7-8). .
+Ahaz did not join the alliance because he had been already considering a private deal with Assyria that he thought would secure him the peace (2 Kings 16:7-8). .

 No, Ahaz would rather trust in the Assyrian alliance and embrace the paganism of the great Empire to the north.
 So Isaiah does one of the things Biblical prophets rarely do.
 Isaiah tells the king to ask for a sign.
 Ahaz is on the spot.
 He self-righteously poses as a devout Yawheh worshipper – “No, not me.
 I couldn’t tempt God that way” (7:12).